 Mississippi University for Women

 Mississippi University for Women continues to lead the way in campus, community and school health and wellness programming through the Passport to Wellness initiative.
-For period four of the initiative, free community classes offer lessons related to healthy food preparation and cooking, and a youth summer camp focusing on the importance of physical activity and healthy nutrition is available for elementary school students.
+For period four of the initiative, free community classes offer lessons related to healthy food preparation and cooking, and a youth summer camp focusing on the importance of physical activity and healthy nutrition is available for students in grades 3 – 5.
 A bike share program provides students and employees with bikes to ride on campus and in town to increase physical activity.
 Passport to Wellness also works with the Columbus and Lowndes County school districts to provide a summer healthy teaching certification program for area educators.

 Mississippi Valley State University